crazy-learner-xyz/lc/0809. Expressive Words/README.md

 总：\
 I'm trying to get the right logic of if-else conditions.
 And I test it by just putting that logic on the hello, heeellooo pair, and start from i,j=0,0, until i,j reaches the end, and for each iteration, check if the conditions I made up will make it work like supposed to. \
 \
+分：\
 for W in words, If S[j] == W[i] and S[j+1] != W[i], i+=1, j+=1; If S[j] == W[i] and S[j+1] != W[i], i=1, j+=1.
 This wouldn't work.\
 \
 If S[j] == W[i] and S[j+1] != W[i+1] and S[j+2] == S[j+1] == S[j], then move j to the furthest position of k such that S[k] == S[j].
 If S[j] == W[i] and S[j+1] != W[i+1] and !(S[j+2] == S[j+1] == S[j]), then fail.
 If S[j] == W[i] and S[j+1] == W[i+1], then i+=1, j+=1.\
 \
-But what about the case where W = "heello", and S = "heeellooo"?
+But what about the case where W = "heello", and S = "heeellooo"?\
 \
 Try swapping the order of the S[j+2] == S[j+1] == S[j] condition and the S[j+1] == W[i+1] condition.\
 If S[j] == W[i] and S[j+2] ==S[j+1] == S[j], move j to the furthest next position, move i to the furthest next position, make sure that the number of times i moved is not bigger than the number of times j moved (else return False).
 Else if S[j] == W[i], j+=1, i+=1.
 Else, return False.\